 Why I Still Love Living in Manhattan….

-My pipe dream came true nine years ago when I arrived in New York with my husband, dog, and two cats in tow.
+My pipe dream came true in 2007 when I arrived in New York.
 Some days that iconic moment feels like decades ago, and other times, just yesterday.
 When I moved to the Upper East Side in 2007, I can’t recall if I thought about how long I’d stay.
 Would it be a two-year plan?
 Five-year?
 Lifetime?
-I’ve moved past the five-year milestone, but I’ll have to get back to you on the lifetime option.
+I’m way past the 10-year milestone, but I’ll have to get back to you on the lifetime option.
 I can tell you one thing I do know: No matter what, I still love living in Manhattan.

 I wasn’t convinced that I’d like living here, either.
 I mean, it’s one thing to visit the Big Apple and partake in the regular tourist activities.
-It’s another to live the ups and downs of daily life here for a long period of time.
-I’ve always loved Manhattan as a place to visit, but once I settled in, I realized that I loved it more as a place to live.
+It’s another to live the ups and downs of daily life here for a long time.
+I’ve always loved Manhattan as a place to visit––I came for the first time in 1979––but once I settled in, I realized that I loved it more as a place to live.

 Of course, I miss certain aspects of life before New York ––like living in a house, having access to private outdoor space, driving from point A to point B when it’s the only logical solution or when I have bulky items to transport.
 And occasionally, I pine for a larger apartment with lower expenses.
-But I miss all of this on a bad day, (except the lower expenses!), and luckily, for me, bad days in NYC are few and far between.
+Who doesn’t?

-I find it appropriate to think of the reasons why I love living in Manhattan even more now, so many years after our first meeting.
+I find it appropriate to think of the reasons why I love living in Manhattan now, so many years after our first meeting.

 Manhattan changes faster than the speed of light, but the ability to get anything I want at any time doesn’t.
 This 24-hour city offers necessity and luxury, and I never have to live without either.